brunosilvano/ionic-contact-list/README.md

 Our challenge was to build a simple contact list app using a technology that none of us had experience.
 The deadline for this project (beginning to end) was 2 days.

-This the mobile version of the app.
+This is the mobile version of the app.
 For the Web version see: https://github.com/danfaiole/lista-ionic

 Here is our app.
 We hope you enjoy it!